mingzhuzhang1/MMDCDicL/README.md

 ## Acknowledgments
 The authors would like to express their great thankfulness to the Associate Editor and the anonymous reviewers for their valuable comments and constructive suggestions.
 At the same time, they would like to express their heartfelt thanks to the authors of the open source DCDicL.
+We recommend reading this article [DCDicL](https://www4.comp.polyu.edu.hk/~cslzhang/paper/DCDicL-cvpr21-final.pdf).
 ## Citation